 A Level Media Studies encourages students to develop their appreciation and critical understanding of the media and its role in their daily lives.
 They also have the opportunity to develop their practical and creative skills through opportunities for personal engagement and creativity.
 We encourage students to understand how to use media concepts and ideas to analyse media productions in various contexts.

 It particularly encourages students to gain a greater appreciation of the media through their own production work and to develop their own production skills.
-At A2 in particular, students are given the opportunity to research a topic which will then form the basis for their production, thus encouraging them to create productions informed by an awareness of contemporary media issues.
+At the end of the first year, students are given the opportunity to research an industry which will then form the basis for their production, thus encouraging them to create productions informed by an awareness of contemporary media issues.

 How can I support my child in this subject?

 The best way to support your child for this subject is to go through the work they have completed in lessons, and review their understanding of media texts and their industries by engaging in discussion about the representation within films and programmes, and exploring issues and debates that are prevalent in the media.

 Students should use their individual logins for the school subscriptions for Media Edusites.
 This will enable them to develop knowledge and become more curious about the industries and subject.

 All specifications are available online for you to read.

 What equipment does my child need in this subject?

 For this subject it can be very useful to have a computer at home, but if this is not available the LRC is open before and after school.
 Students are required to have the same stationery equipment in line with Stanborough School expectations for planning and design work.
 It is also useful for students to have a USB stick to enable them to save all production work, particularly coursework.

 Teachers use reward points every lesson to recognise the effort, attainment and presentation of students.
 Each term subject prizes are given to students whose work has gone above and beyond what we might have expected.
 The very best students in each year group are also recognised when they are given the subject prizes in the celebration of achievements evening.